Hulk Hogan: Personal life

 In 1983, Hogan married his first wife, Linda Claridge.
 They had two children: a daughter, Brooke, and a son, Nick.
 On November 20, 2007, Linda filed for divorce, stating publicly that she decided to end her marriage after discovering that Hogan had an affair.
 Hogan denied ever cheating on Linda, and stated if he could change one thing in his life it would be to "get divorced right after Nick was born".
 In the divorce settlement, Hogan retained around 30% of the couple's liquid assets, totaling around $10 million.
 Hogan said he contemplated suicide after the divorce and credited American Gladiators co-star Laila Ali with preventing it.

 Hogan began a relationship with Jennifer McDaniel in early 2008.
 The two were engaged in November 2009 and married on December 14, 2010, in Clearwater, Florida.
 The couple divorced in 2021.
 Hogan became engaged to yoga instructor Sky Daily in July 2023, proposing to her at actor Corin Nemec's wedding reception.
 They married on September 22, 2023.

-Through Brooke, Hogan would have two grandchildren who were born in January 2025.
-However, he would not meet them by the time of his death in July 2025.
+Hogan had two grandchildren through Brooke who were born in January 2025.
+Due to their estrangement he had not met them by the time he died in July 2025.
+Although Sky was listed in Hogan's will as his "surviving spouse", his son Nick was the only person named in Hogan's will as a beneficiary.

 Religious beliefs

 Hogan was public about his Christian faith, stating that he was "saved" at the age of 14 and had "leaned on" his religion throughout his life.
-Hogan attributed his salvation to the Youth Ranches of Hank Lindstrom, where he would specifically emphasize John 3:16 and salvation by faith alone.
+Hogan attributed his salvation to the Youth Ranches of Hank Lindstrom, where he would specifically emphasize John and salvation by faith alone.
 He and his wife, Sky Daily, were baptized at Indian Rocks Baptist Church in Largo, Florida on December 20, 2023.
-However, his wife Sky's family are Scientologists, which contributed to Hogan's daughter Brooke distancing herself from the family due to fear of the church's litigious nature.
+However, his wife Sky's family are Scientologists, which contributed to Hogan's daughter Brooke distancing herself from the family, due to fear of the church's litigious nature.